erikerlandson/spark-hackathon-2020/README.md

-# spark-data-federation-tutorial
+# spark-hackathon-2020
-Notebooks for data federation in spark tutorial and talk
+Notebooks and deploy manifests for spark talk at hackathon september 2020